vishankrug/CityLearnFork/README.md

 # CityLearnFork

+This repository has code for an environment called CityLearn.
+The main code for this is in citylearn.py.
+The repo also has a reward_function.py which is modifiable to tune the reward.
+The program requires a buildings_state_action_space.json as Ann input in order to run.
+The code is put together in the main.ipynb file, however, for this you simply need to run example_marlisa.ipynb.
+This repo was meant to be used for a challenge where groups make their own agents, however, CityLearn provided us with an example of their multi-agent model so we are using that.

 Simply run the example_marlisa.ipynb file to run Marlisa in the CityLearn environment.
 Make sure to install all the dependencies:

 * Pandas 0.24.2 or older